craftfinal/craftfinal/README.md

 # CraftFinal

-CraftFinal is designed to bring the iterative development of **pitch documents** for individuals and organizations into the 21st century.
+CraftFinal takes the iterative development of **pitch documents** into the 21st century.

 ## What is CraftFinal?

-More than a document creation tool, CraftFinal is a journey towards enhancing the **craft of pitching**.
-It's designed to make the iterative process not just easier, but also more engaging and rewarding.
+As opposed to a a universal tool like a spreadsheet, CraftFinal is uniquely designed to facilitate the **craft of preparing pitch documents**.
+It strives to make iteration not just faster and more targeted, but also more engaging and rewarding.

-## Objective
+## Mission

-Our aim is to transform pitch development into a productive and enjoyable experience.
+We aim to transform pitch development into a rewarding and fulfilling experience.

 ### Who Can Benefit from CraftFinal?